winitzki/scall/tutorial/programming_dhall.md

 ### Why hylomorphisms terminate: a Haskell example

 For the purposes of this book, a hylomorphism is just the `fold` function operating on the greatest fixpoint of a given pattern functor `F`.
-We would like to implement a hylomorphism with that type signature that works in a uniform way for all `F`.
+We would like to implement a hylomorphism  that works in a uniform way for all `F`.
 This is possible if we use explicit recursion (which Dhall does not support).
 Here is Haskell code adapted from [B. Milewski's blog post](https://bartoszmilewski.com/2018/12/20/open-season-on-hylomorphisms/):